 Your doctor may take blood samples, since clotting problems are a common complication of heat stroke.
 Dogs who have suffered from heat stroke once increase their risk of doing so again, so steps to prevent it must be taken.
 For them, hot and humid days will always pose a greater danger.

 If any of the organs such as the heart, lungs, liver, or kidneys have been severely harmed during the heat stroke, the consequences may be irreversible.

-Dogs are by nature protective of their owners.
-Responsible owners must return the favor by protecting their pets from the dangers of excessive heat so they can safely enjoy the welcome warmth of the new outdoor season.
+Dogs are, by nature, protective of their owners.
+Responsible owners must return the favor by protecting their pets from the dangers of excessive heat so they can safely enjoy the welcome warmth of the summer season.